Maria Theresa Dolores Gomez-Estoesta

 Ma.
 Theresa Dolores Gomez-Estoesta (born March 17, 1967) is a Filipino lawyer who currently serves as Court Administrator of the Office of the Court Administrator since September 1, 2025.
-She previously served as an Associate Justice of the Sandiganbayan from 2014 until her appointment in September 1, 2025.
+She previously served as an Associate Justice of the Sandiganbayan from 2014 until her appointment on September 1, 2025.
 She was appointed by President Benigno Aquino III on June 20, 2014, succeeding Amparo Cabotaje-Tang, who had been named Presiding Justice of the anti-graft court.